serratellioglu/PythonCourse/README.md

 # PythonCourse
 ## Reference For HW1
-For hw1's bonus part, I didnt know which properties to add to bond class and Sitare Arslantürk told me to include maturity and facevalue properties.
+For hw1's bonus part, I didn't know which properties to add to the bond class and Sitare Arslantürk's bond class is referenced.